-Mental Health Information Data Collection (MIND) (Ambulatory mental health service contacts)

-Denominator: Number of in-scope overnight public separations for designated acute mental health inpatient services occurring within the reference period.

-[Hospital Code]

-[Ward Code]

-[Discharged To]

-[Admission Date]

-[Separation Date]

-{Length of Stay}

-[Mode of Separation]

-[Principal procedures]

-[Additional procedure]

-[Patient Type], [Episode of Care Type] and [Primary Diagnosis] are used to exclude boarders, organ procurements, aged care residents, and funding (duplicate) cases.
+Data Source Mental Health Information Data Collection (MIND) (Ambulatory mental health service contacts) Guide for use Nil Denominator: Number of in-scope overnight public separations for designated acute mental health inpatient services occurring within the reference period.
+Denominator data elements: Data Element/Data Set [Hospital Code] [Ward Code] [Discharged To] [Admission Date] [Separation Date] {Length of Stay} [Mode of Separation] [Principal procedures] [Additional procedure] [Data Linkage Unique Patient Identifier] [Unit Medical Record Number] [Patient Type], [Episode of Care Type] and [Primary Diagnosis] are used to exclude boarders, organ procurements, and funding (duplicate) cases.
 [Pay Class] is used to exclude ambulatory care, private patients in the contracted entities (Joondalup Health Campus and St John of God Midland Public Hospital).
 [Principal and Additional Procedure codes] and {Length of Stay} are used to exclude separations with a length of stay of one day and procedures for ECT and TMS are performed.

-There is a lag in the availability of inpatient separations for reporting due to the time taken to clinically code the medical record of a discharged patient.
+Data Source Hospital Morbidity Data Collection (Inpatient separations) Guide for use There is a lag in the availability of inpatient separations for reporting due to the time taken to clinically code the medical record of a discharged patient.
 There is also a lag in the data linkage required to uniquely identify the same patient across the two data collections.
 For this reason, the indicator is reported by calendar year.

-Hospital Code.
+Disaggregation data elements: Data Element/Data Set Hospital Code.
+Data Source See Numerator and/or Denominator.
+Guide for use Nil.

-A change in data collection and reporting practices for contracted care activity, implemented from 1 July 2021, removes the requirement for public hospital funding sites to report an admission where the patient has not physically been admitted to the funding site.
+Comments: A change in data collection and reporting practices for contracted care activity, implemented from 1 July 2021, removes the requirement for public hospital funding sites to report an admission where the patient has not physically been admitted to the funding site.
 These changes also result in a single admission being reported where patient care is split between the funding hospital and contracted service.

 These changes impact only a very small proportion of cases and any impacts are expected to be very small or negligible.

 This indicator was adopted as a national KPI for Australian public mental health services in 2005, incorporated in the Council of Australian Governments' Action Plan as a 'progress measure' for monitoring outcomes of the Plan and, with some modification to the specifications, continued as an indicator under the 5th National Mental Health and Suicide Prevention Plan.

 The Triage Module of the Psychiatric Online Information System (PSOLIS) does not capture patient/associate present.
 As such, all Triage service events are deemed as patient being present and included in the numerator.

-This indicator is calculated using the same methodology as published in Key Performance Indicators for Australian Public Mental Health Services (2023)

-(https://meteor.aihw.gov.au/content/774358) and data reported in the Mental health services in Australia (last updated 7 June 2023).
+This indicator is calculated using the same methodology as published in Key Performance Indicators for Australian Public Mental Health Services (2024) (https://meteor.aihw.gov.au/content/783631) and data reported in the Mental health services in Australia (last updated 29 May 2024).
 As of 2019-20, this definition includes contacts with a patient's carer or support person ('associate') in the numerator calculation.

+Representational attributes

 Representation class: Percentage

 Data type: Number

 Unit of measure: Episode

 Format: NNN.N%

+Indicator conceptual framew vork

+Framework and dimensions: 2024-25 Outcome Based Management Framework

+Data source attributes
-Mental Health Information Data Collection (MIND) (Ambulatory mental health service contacts)

-Root LP numbers:
+Data sources: Data Source Numerator: Mental Health Information Data Collection (MIND) (Ambulatory mental health service contacts) Denominator: Hospital Morbidity Data Collection (Inpatient Separations) Root LP numbers: